315+ Telescopes Ranked

 /5

-The Meade ETX-125 AT is the larger companion to the Meade ETX-90 AT, and the two are both Maksutov-Cassegrains which have been some of Meade’s mainstay products since they were introduced.
-The ETX-125, like other Maksutov-Cassegrains, is a great performer thanks to its excellent optics, but it might not be the ideal choice for your first – or only – instrument.
-With a modest 127mm aperture and an unusually long 1900mm focal length, its capabilities are mainly limited to observing the Moon, planets, double stars, and the brightest deep-sky objects.
-When it comes to astrophotography, the ETX-125’s potential is restricted, as it is not well-suited for deep-sky imaging and does not offer quite the necessary resolution for high-quality planetary images on account of its relatively meager 5” aperture.
+The ETX-125, like other Maksutov-Cassegrains, is a great performer thanks to its excellent optics, but I don’t think it’s an ideal choice as your first or only instrument.
+With a modest 127mm aperture and an unusually long 1900mm focal length, its capabilities are mainly limited to observing the Moon, planets, double stars, and only the brightest deep-sky objects.

 How It Stacks Up